benthevining/BenBot/docs/README.md

 ### Options

-* `LIBCHESS_DOCS`: this directory is not entered by CMake unless this option is on.
-Defaults to off unless `libchess` is the top-level CMake project.
+* `BENBOT_DOCS`: this directory is not entered by CMake unless this option is on.
+Defaults to off unless `BenBot` is the top-level CMake project.

 ### Targets